TITAN QUEST 2

 - Pyrgos Graveyard

-… and roughly 10 various other side locations and dungeons.
+… and various other locations and dungeons.

 While we’re still in EA, there are of course other levels I can’t talk about yet.